 For native Linux gaming through Steam with Proton support, see our guide to installing Steam on Ubuntu.
 Steam’s built-in Proton handles many Windows games automatically.
 If you prefer working with Wine directly for greater control, our Wine installation guide for Ubuntu covers manual configuration.

-Use Bottles from the Command Line
+Manage Bottles from the Command Line on Ubuntu

 Bottles includes a command-line interface for automation, scripting, or managing bottles without opening the GUI.
 These commands are useful for power users who want to integrate Bottles into scripts or prefer terminal workflows.

-View Available CLI Commands
+View Bottles CLI Commands

 Display all available bottles-cli subcommands: